lavanya-sood/Thesis_EducationalInterface/README.md

 Clone the repository via git

+> **IMPORTANT NOTE**
+> I would recommend making your own github repository and copying everything from this repository to it so that you have complete control over everything and have all the root permissions.
+But you still need to follow the same steps for First Time Setup to get everything to work.

 ### MongoDB Setup:

 1. Setup a MongoDB Account.
 Follow [this tutorial](https://www.youtube.com/watch?v=esKNjzDZItQ ) to learn how to set up an account on MondoDB.